crowdgames/cartoscope/docs/legacy_install_instructions.md

 		npm install
 		cd ./public
 		bower install

+some npm modules (such as the ones that rely on node-gyp) may require additional dependencies such as `build-essentials` or `libffi-dev`.
+If in doubt, look at the dependencies installed by the install script in `vagrant-files/vagrant-provision.sh` and try to match those.

 12. To facilitate development, also install nodemon and typescript with ```npm install -g nodemon typescript```

 14. #### Start Server